implict/ofSiteKR/_documentation/application/ofBaseApp.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: False_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

 The openframeworks engine is contained in the "app" category.
 The project works, similar to processing, in that you have a base class which extends a class that already exists.
 In the case of OF, there is a class called "ofBaseApp" which contains various event driven functions.
 When you create an OF project, you use a main.cpp which is the boot-strap, that kicks off the application and another class, which inherits the properties of ofSimpleApp.
-Essentially, when you write code in the testApp, you are re-writing already defined functions that exist in OF, such as update, draw, etc.
+Essentially, when you write code in the ofApp, you are re-writing already defined functions that exist in OF, such as update, draw, etc.